Shree2604/Document-Information-Extraction-with-Layout-LLMv3/README.md

-# Document-Information-Extraction-with-Layout-LLMv3
+# Identifying Keys, Values, Headers, and Others from Documents using Layout LLMv3

-This repository contains an implementation of Layout LLMv3 for extracting structured information from documents, including keys, values, headers, and other textual elements.
-The project aims to facilitate automatic document processing for various use cases, such as invoices, receipts, forms, and reports.
+This project demonstrates the use of Layout LLMv3 for document processing, specifically focusing on extracting key information such as keys, values, headers, and other relevant elements from structured or semi-structured documents.
+The model leverages the power of deep learning and natural language processing to automatically identify and classify different components of a document.

+Key Features:

+Automatic extraction of keys and values from documents.
+Detection and classification of headers and other textual elements.
+Utilization of Layout LLMv3 for enhanced document layout understanding.
+Suitable for processing various document types, including invoices, receipts, forms, and reports.
+Easily extensible for integration with other NLP or document processing frameworks.
+Technologies Used:

+Layout LLMv3
+Python
+PyTorch
+TensorFlow (optional)
+This project serves as a foundation for document information extraction tasks, streamlining workflows that require automatic document parsing and structured data extraction.